gleam-lang/website/_posts/2024-07-09-auto-imports-and-tolerant-expressions.md

 cycle.

-As part of this work the language server diagnostics system has been upgraded to make use of the protocol's ability to have diagnostic nested within each other, a feature which can benefit more errors and warnings in future.
+As part of this work the language server diagnostics system has been upgraded to make use of the protocol's ability to have diagnostics nested within each other, a feature which can benefit more errors and warnings in future.

 ## Helpful hidden hovering